 New York, February 11, 2011--The Committee to Protect

-Journalists condemns today's imprisonment in Minsk of Andrzej
+Journalists condemns today's imprisonment in Minsk of

-in the local press, the Oktyabrsky District Court in Minsk sentenced Poczobut to 15 days in jail on charges of "participation in the unsanctioned protest rally" that followed the December 19 presidential elections.
+According to reports in the local press, the Oktyabrsky District Court in Minsk sentenced Poczobut to 15 days in jail on charges of "participation in the unsanctioned protest rally" that followed the December 19 presidential elections.
 Poczobut covered the protests for Gazeta Wyborcza, he told CPJ in January.

 "We are outraged that Andrzej Poczobut was not only

 convicted on a trumped-up charge but that he has now been given jail time after

 already receiving a sentence of a fine," said CPJ Europe and Central Asia